cole-zoom/semantic-dot-clash/README.md

 └── pyproject.toml           # Package config
 ```

----

-## Why "Semantic"?

-Because keyword search sucks for this.
-You don't want to search "air defense" and miss Musketeer because its description says "targets" instead of "defense".
-Semantic search understands that "counters Lava Hound" and "anti-air splash" are related concepts.

-The embeddings capture both the *text identity* of a card (description, stats, roles) and the *visual identity* (what the card looks like, which correlates with gameplay feel).
-A chunky slow card looks different from a fast swarm card.

----

 ## Limitations

 - **Requires cloud services** - LanceDB Cloud + OpenAI API (not free)